Foxtel pioneered the pay TV industry in Australia and is now delivering complete entertainment services across cable, satellite and the Internet.

 The decision to become an Internet service provider was especially notable as the company had started to offer access to its channels over the Internet years before.
 Back in 2010, Microsoft and Foxtel joined forces to offer Foxtel services through the Xbox 360 video game console.
 There was no lock-in contract, a wide selection of channel packages at a discounted price and some interesting integrations using Xbox avatars.

-While the Xbox 360 version has been discontinued, this development formed the basis of what is now known as Foxtel Play.
+While the Xbox 360 version has been discontinued, this development formed the basis of what is now known as Foxtel Now.

-Foxtel Play is an alternative to the traditional Foxtel subscription.
+Foxtel Now is an alternative to the traditional Foxtel subscription.
 It's a video streaming platform that allows you to stream Foxtel through an Internet connection with no lock-in contract.
-Because there's no need for special hardware installation, Foxtel offers a two-week free trial of Foxtel Play.
+Because there's no need for special hardware installation, Foxtel offers a two-week free trial of Foxtel Now.

-To get the free fortnight of Foxtel Play, you'll need to sign in and provide your credit card details.
-You'll be charged ongoing direct debit payments (reflective of the package you nominate) if you don't cancel before your two weeks are up, so keep your trial date expiry handy in case you find Foxtel Play isn't for you.
+To get the free fortnight of Foxtel Now, you'll need to sign in and provide your credit card details.
+You'll be charged ongoing direct debit payments (reflective of the package you nominate) if you don't cancel before your two weeks are up, so keep your trial date expiry handy in case you find Foxtel Now isn't for you.

 But if it is and you subscribe to a package, then you'll receive 60+ live channels plus video-on-demand options including Game of Thrones.
 Standard genre packs start from as little as $10 per month.

-Foxtel Go is also compatible with Foxtel Play and can be used to stream content on your compatible tablet or smartphone.
-Simply download the Foxtel Go app from your relevant app store, log in using your Foxtel Play details and start watching.
+Foxtel Go is also compatible with Foxtel Now and can be used to stream content on your compatible tablet or smartphone.
+Simply download the Foxtel Go app from your relevant app store, log in using your Foxtel Now details and start watching.

 What packages are available with Foxtel?